nf-core/kmermaid/docs/usage.md

 ### `--save_fastas`

 1. The [save_fastas](#--save_fastas) used to save the sequences of each unique barcode in the bam file.
 It is a path relative to outdir to save unique barcodes to files namely {CELL_BARCODE}.fasta.
-These fastas are computed once for one permutation of ksize, molecule, and log2_sketch_size, further used to compute the signatures and compare signature matrix for all permutations of ksizes, molecules, and log2_sketch_size.
+These fastas are computed once for one permutation of ksizes, molecules, and sketch_num_hashes_log2, further used to compute the signatures and compare signature matrix for all permutations of ksizes, molecules, and sketch_num_hashes_log2.
 This is done to save the time on saving the computational time and storage in obtaining unique barcodes, sharding the bam file.
 **Example parameters**

 * Default: Save fastas in a directory called fastsas inside outdir: